Screen Sharing Privacy: 10 Tips to Prevent Data Leaks (2026)

 Build your screen sharing privacy system

-These seven tips work best as a system, not a one-time checklist.
-The first four, closing tabs, using work profiles, disabling notifications, and sharing specific windows, are habits you build over time.
+These ten tips work best as a system, not a one-time checklist.
+The first four — closing tabs, using work profiles, disabling notifications, and sharing specific windows — are habits you build over time.
 They become automatic.
 The fifth, blurring sensitive content with a tool like ContextBlur, fills the gap that good habits alone can't cover.
-The sixth and seventh, cleaning up your browser chrome and doing dry runs, are your safety net for the moments that matter most.
+The sixth through eighth — cleaning up your browser chrome, doing dry runs, and using virtual desktops — are your safety net for the moments that matter most.
+The ninth turns everything into a repeatable system.
+And the tenth protects you when you're working from networks you don't control.

 Screen sharing privacy is not about paranoia.
 It's about professionalism.
 You wouldn't walk into a client meeting with personal documents spread across the conference table.
 Your screen deserves the same consideration.